Skip to content

 1886

-While the refinery was being constructed, workers lived in a shantytown, 60 tents near the lower part of the creek.
-In 1886, these were replaced by Chelsea Village on Colonial road: a collection of small, comfortable homes for refinery workers and their families.
+While the factory was being constructed, workers lived in a shantytown, 60 tents near the lower part of the creek.
+In 1886, these were replaced by Chelsea Village on Colonial Road: a collection of small, comfortable homes for factory workers and their families.

 Raw sugar arrives, sugar price drops